.NET

 Session[] Fork(int n = 1);

 Refresh keeps cookies and TLS tickets while dropping connections.
-Warmup does a real-browser-style page load.
+Warmup runs a browser-style page load.
 Fork(n) returns sibling sessions sharing cookies and TLS state.

 Persistence